Overview

 Achilles tendinopathy

-The Achilles tendon connects the calf (the back of the lower part of your leg) muscles to the heel bone.
+The Achilles tendon connects your calf (the back of the lower part of your leg) muscles to your heel bone.
 It helps you to push up onto your tiptoes.

 Achilles tendinopathy is an injury to this tendon.
 Symptoms include: